-Currently there are twenty-eight (28) open access rock shrimp permits, thirty-one (31) limited access permits, and 31 South Atlantic shrimp permits.
-For the three communities there are twenty-three (23) active endorsements, four (4) renewable endorsements, four (4) terminated endorsements, and only one (1) potentially reinstated endorsement.
+Currently there are 28 open access rock shrimp permits, 31 limited access endorsements, and 31 South Atlantic shrimp permits.
+For the three communities there are 23 active endorsements, four renewable endorsements, four terminated endorsements, and only one potentially reinstated endorsement.
 This means that this area is likely to be one of the those most impacted by the management actions being considered in this amendment, even though the total landings are small in comparison to other areas throughout the region.